Value Engineering Change Proposals

 Value Engineering Change Proposals (VECP) are post-award value engineering proposals made by construction contractors during the course of construction under a value engineering clause in the contract.
 The Federal-aid Policy Guide, FAPG G011.9, defines VECPs as "a construction contract provision which encourages the contractor to propose changes in the contract requirements which will accomplish the project's functional requirements at a less cost or improve value or service at no increase or a minor increase in cost.

-The Value Engineering Change Proposal (VECP) should be clearly identified as such, and presented IN WRITING as described in the policy to the Project Engineer and to the District Construction Administrator (DCA).
+The Value Engineering Change Proposal (VECP) should be clearly identified as such, and presented IN WRITING as described in the CMS to the Project Engineer and to the District Construction Administrator (DCA).

-The DCA along with District staff will perform an initial review, summarize findings in writing and determine a preliminary status (approvable/approvable if modified/not approvable).
+If the VECP is conceptually approved, the Contractor is approved to initiate the Preliminary developement of the VECP.
+The DCE along with District staff will perform an initial review, summarize findings in writing and determine a preliminary status (approvable/approvable if modified/not approvable).
 This could be iterative and is outlined in the policy as the initial VECP submission review.

 The District will make a final determination based on the comments and direct the Contractor accordingly.

-The Contractor will submit the final VECP proposal to the DCA, who will forward the VECP to the Central Office Value Engineering Coordinator for final review.
+The Contractor will submit the final VECP proposal to the DCE, who will forward the VECP to the Central Office Value Engineering Coordinator for final review.